wp-media/adminimize/readme.txt

 == Changelog ==
 = 1.10.3 (2016-05-11)=
-* Fix exclude of set new Admin Bar on settings oage of Adminimize.
+* Fix exclude of set new Admin Bar on settings page of Adminimize.
 * Fix check for settings page.
-* Fix colors on raws, column of the settings page.
+* Fix colors on raw, column of the settings page.
 * Add buffering for debug helper in the console.
-* Fix caching for Dashbaord Widget options.
+* Fix caching for Dashboard Widget options.

 = 1.10.2 (2016-03-10) =
 * Add possibility for custom menu slugs, especially for Plugins, Themes, there add different slug for different roles.